Bruschetta Chicken Pasta

 Serving Suggestions

 Serve with crusty garlic bread and a simple arugula salad.
-A crisp white wine like Pinot Grigio or Sauvignon Blanc pairs beautifully with the fresh flavors.
+A crisp white wine like Pinot Grigio or Sauvignon Blanc pairs beautifully with the fresh tomato flavors.

 Variations